 The UBC's Centre for Accessibility determines a student's eligibility for accommodations in accordance with the university's Policy 73: Academic Accommodations for Students with Disabilities (pdf).

 The types of conditions supported by the Centre for Accessibility include, but are not limited to:

-- Mental health conditions such as depression, anxiety disorders or bi-polar disorder
+- Mental health conditions such as depression, anxiety disorders, or bi-polar disorder

 - Chronic health conditions including ongoing medical conditions such as arthritis, chronic pain, Crohn’s disease, or migraines

 Academic accommodations are not determined by your instructor.
-However, your instructor may consult with Centre for Accessibility should the accommodations affect the essential learning outcomes of a course.
+However, your instructor may consult with the Centre for Accessibility should the accommodations affect the essential learning outcomes of a course.